sabrinaschloo/Masterarbeit/README.md

 ## Model Development
 The code can be run with the docker image sabrinaschloo/dl_recommender:notebook, it inlcudes all necessary packages and should be started with the command:

-  docker run -8888:8888 -v "location_of_masterarbeit":/home/jovyan --name tensorflow-notebook sabrinaschloo/dl_recommender:notebook
+  docker run -p 8888:8888 -v "location_of_masterarbeit":/home/jovyan --name tensorflow-notebook sabrinaschloo/dl_recommender:notebook

 All necessary data is in the google drive folder "data", which needs to be copied into this repository.